-R. Scott Norman is an experienced litigator in the Louisville office of Gordon & Rees and a member of the Construction, Commercial Litigation, Employment Law, and Real Estate practice groups.
-After practicing for most of his legal career in Southern California, Mr. Norman recently traded the San Diego shoreline for the rolling hills of the Bluegrass State.
-He brings an unconditional commitment to providing his nationwide clients with prompt and strategic professional services to achieve favorable and cost-effective outcomes.
+R. Scott Norman is an experienced litigator and a member of the Construction, Commercial Litigation, Employment Law, and Real Estate practice groups.
+He has a diverse national practice representing and counseling businesses and individuals on a wide variety of commercial and construction disputes, contract negotiations, employment counseling and disputes, risk management, and complex litigation in state and federal courts, before arbitration panels, and before administrative agencies.
+Scott values building close client relationships and brings an unconditional commitment to providing his nationwide clients with prompt and strategic professional services to achieve favorable and cost-effective outcomes.

-As the son of a third-generation general contractor, Mr. Norman applies the hard-working values and practical experience he gained growing up on construction sites to assist contractors, suppliers, steel fabricators, and other members of the construction industry in all phases of construction.
-Mr. Norman regularly handles construction and design claims and litigation, payment disputes, workplace injuries and OSHA violations, mechanics’ liens, and other construction disputes.
-He also regularly advises clients on all construction-related contract negotiations and drafting.
-Prior to joining Gordon & Rees, Mr. Norman’s practice focused on defending contractors and design professionals against allegations of construction defects and professional negligence in both small and large-scale commercial and residential projects.
+As the son of a third-generation contractor, Scott applies the hard-working values and practical experience he gained growing up on construction sites to assist contractors, suppliers, steel fabricators, and other members of the construction industry in all phases of construction.
+Scott regularly handles construction and design claims and litigation, payment disputes, workplace injuries and OSHA violations, mechanics’ liens and bond claims, defective construction claims, the equitable adjustment of contracts, change orders, project delays and other construction disputes.
+He also regularly advises clients on all construction-related contract negotiations and drafting construction documents including, upstream and downstream agreements on large-scale commercial, residential, and public projects.
+Prior to joining GRSM, Scott’s practice focused on defending contractors and design professionals against allegations of construction defects and professional negligence involving small and complex commercial and residential projects.

-Kentucky Bar Association, Section on Construction & Public Contract Law
+- Louisville Bar Association, Section on Labor & Employment Law